TotalTactician/Documentation/Proof/Joey/Agile Methodology.md

 ## Agile in the group project
 For our group project, we decided to use Jira for our backlog and sprint board, we also thought about using Trello or Githhub Projects but felt that Jira was more useful and clearer.
-It is also easy to connect it to GitHub for tracking a branch associated with an issue.
+It is also easy to connect it to GitHub to track an issue's associated branch.

 For this project, we followed sprints of 3 weeks where before each sprint we look at the backlog and decide what to do next, and after every sprint, we had a retrospective.